0xPolygon/polygon-docs/docs/pos/how-to/bridging/ethereum-polygon/ethereum-to-matic.md

 }
 ```

-The function simply assigns the last received State Id and data to variables.
-[StateId](https://github.com/maticnetwork/contracts/blob/239a91045622ddcf9ebec2cec81fdc6daa3a33e3/contracts/root/stateSyncer/StateSender.sol#L36) is a simple unique reference to the transferred state (a simple counter).
+The function simply assigns the last received state ID and data to variables. [`StateId`](https://github.com/maticnetwork/contracts/blob/239a91045622ddcf9ebec2cec81fdc6daa3a33e3/contracts/root/stateSyncer/StateSender.sol#L36) is a simple unique reference to the transferred state (a simple counter).

-Deploy your `Receiver.sol` to Amoy testnet and keep a note of the address and ABI
+Deploy your `Receiver.sol` to Amoy testnet and keep a note of the address and ABI.

 ### 3. Getting your Sender and Receiver mapped

-You can either use the already deployed addresses (mentioned above) for sender and receiver, or deploy your custom contracts and request a mapping using [the Google form here](https://docs.google.com/forms/d/e/1FAIpQLSeq8HTef2dYpRx35_WWYhyr4C146K9dfhyYJQcoD1RuTTVABg/viewform).
+You can either use the already deployed addresses (mentioned above) for the Sender and Receiver, or deploy your custom contracts and request a mapping using [the Google form here](https://docs.google.com/forms/d/e/1FAIpQLSeq8HTef2dYpRx35_WWYhyr4C146K9dfhyYJQcoD1RuTTVABg/viewform).

 ### 4. Sending and receiving data